Robert Rippon Duke: Life

 Duke was born in Hull, the son of a whaler, in 1817.

 He moved to Buxton and in 1831 became an apprentice carpenter at Buxton Estate.
 From 1849 to 1852 he supervised the building of the Royal Hotel (Winster Place) on Spring Gardens.
 He then formed the Turner and Duke building company with partner Samuel Turner.
 He was a self-taught draughtsman and established his own architect's practice at 31 Spring Gardens.
 He was a founder member of the Buxton, Fairfield and Burbage Mechanics and Literary Institute and its president in 1856.
 His building company collapsed in 1862.
 In 1863 he was appointed as architect for the 7th Duke of Devonshire's Buxton Estate.
 He remained in the position of architect, surveyor and building inspector for the Devonshire Estate for 45 years.
 This work involved the layouts of roads, approving building designs, enforcing covenants and conducting land deals.
 He was a trustee for the Buxton Bath Charity for 50 years.
 He sold his architect's business to William Radford Bryden in 1883.
-In later life Duke suffered from rheumatism and was confined to a wheelchair.
+In later life Duke suffered from rheumatism and used a wheelchair.